-- Part 2, Objective Design Standards, includes two sections: recommended design standards for multi-family development and recommended design standards for residential mixed-use development.
+• Part 2, Objective Design Standards, includes two sections: recommended design standards for multifamily development and recommended design standards for residential mixed-use development.
 The new sections establish design requirements to ensure that development is consistent with the character of, and compatible in scale with, existing Zone C and Zone D neighborhoods.
 To reflect the community's design priorities and support predictability of design, the standards promote development in a generally preferred design.

 Consistent with State housing legislation, projects that comply with the Code's objective development and design standards may undergo administrative review only.
-As an exception to the process, any projects that do not comply with the objective design standards may voluntarily choose a discretionary Design Review process. - Part 3, Test Site Studies shows the objective design standards on two hypothetical Zone D "test sites" one in the Grand Avenue Subarea and one in the Civic Center subarea.
-The test site massing studies represent just one possible expression of the objective design standards on each test site.
-Following the massing studies, Chapter 3 provides a summary of the economic feasibility of the two massing studies under three scenarios: - A base case scenario; - A density bonus scenario; and - A project that includes 50 percent affordable housing units.
+As an exception to the process, any projects that do not comply with the objective design standards may voluntarily choose a discretionary Design Review process.